 COVID-19 has done much to curtail all of our collective freedom to physically assemble.
 In fact, at the time of writing, senior living communities nationwide had since limited or entirely suspended visitation in the name of resident safety.
-Nonetheless, we’re reminded that distancing mustn’t mean disconnecting, particularly when it comes to seniors and their families.
+Nonetheless, we’re reminded that distancing should not mean disconnecting, particularly when it comes to seniors and their families.

 Here’s why it’s important for seniors to maintain outside interactions—under these and all circumstances—and what’s now being done in prominent senior community settings to empower regular contact between residents and their loved ones.

 Isolation Can Be Detrimental to Seniors’ Overall Health

 Especially as COVID-19 has created unprecedented isolation across the world, even self-described introverts are reminded that real, authentic human interaction is a powerful force in all of our lives.

 But for seniors specifically, isolation is a genuine health concern.
 And that’s because there’s a very fine line between isolation and loneliness, with the latter having been linked to a higher risk for a variety of physical and mental illnesses, everything from hypertension and heart disease, to depression, cognitive decline and Alzheimer’s, weakened resistance to infectious diseases and even death.

 Risk factors aside, though, social interaction is a rather simple lifestyle factor and one that’s relatively easy to control.
 Yet it has the power to create very significant—and immediate—positive outcomes for seniors.
 That includes things like improved happiness and personal satisfaction, a heightened sense of purpose and belonging, and an elevated quality of life overall.